pbrdmn/brd.mn/src/articles/mentors/index.md

 I was reaching my third year working at a web design and advertising agency.
 I had been working with account managers and designers, learning about working with clients and managing stakeholders.

-I didn't know what was next for me but I knew that I wanted to find someone who could help me consider my career and development goals.
+I didn't know what was next for me, but I knew that I wanted to find someone who could help me consider my career and development goals.

-I'm sure there are many ways to do this, finding mentors, professional career coaches, and the like, but I felt I wasn't growing in my current job and decided to look for a new role where I could understand how to better navigate the career journey of a Software Engineer.
+I'm sure there are many ways to do this, including finding mentors, professional career coaches, and the like, but I felt I wasn't growing in my current job and decided to look for a new role where I could better understand how to navigate the career journey of a software engineer.

-About this time the "10x Engineer" memes were circulating and I thought that the best way to become a 10x engineer would be to support 10 other engineers in their work.
+About this time, the "10x Engineer" memes were circulating, and I thought that the best way to become a 10x Engineer would be to support 10 other engineers in their work.

-This lead me to begin considering engineering management, but I had no idea what I needed to do to get there, and I didn't know who to askas.
+This led me to begin considering engineering management, but I had no idea what I needed to do to get there, and I didn't know who to ask.

 ---

 ## New role, new purpose

-A few years later I was looking for a new role with this in mind.
+A few years later, I was looking for a new role with this in mind.
 I wanted to bring my existing technical skills to the table and look at what development opportunities the prospective company would have for me too.

-After several interviews, I found one person who wanted to take the time and speak about what I was looking for in the future and to see if that was aligned with where the company was heading.
+After several interviews, I found one person who wanted to take the time to speak about what I was looking for in the future and see if that was aligned with where the company was heading.

 I spoke of my desire to explore the world of engineering management.
-I was told that the company was "very flat" at the moment and didn't _currently_ have engineering manager roles, but the company was growing quickly and there would be opportunities in the future.
+I was told that the company was "very flat" at the moment and didn't _currently_ have engineering manager roles, but that it was growing quickly and there would be opportunities in the future.

-This was great news for me, a company where I could join and use my existing skills and the possibility to learn from the CTO as the company grew.
+This was great news for me: a company where I could join and use my existing skills, with the opportunity to learn from the CTO as the company grew.

 ---

 ## Finding a mentor

-This company was [Compono](https://compono.com) and that interviewer who was interested in my career was the CTO, [Nikolay](https://www.linkedin.com/in/nikolay-nemshilov-07878b14/).
+This company was [Compono](https://compono.com) and the interviewer who was interested in my career was the CTO, [Nikolay](https://www.linkedin.com/in/nikolay-nemshilov-07878b14/).

 I joined Compono a few weeks later and began working closely with Nikolay on the delivery of several projects, as I was learning how the company, the product, and the technology worked.

 In those first weeks with the small team of four engineers, I focused my efforts on learning and contributed where I could to support the team's development and planning activities.

-But for me the most valuable time was the feedback in our regular one on one sessions.
+But for me, the most valuable time was the feedback in our regular one-on-one sessions.

 ---

 ## Getting feedback

-I still remember the feedback I got in that first session after a few weeks.
-I needed to connect more with the team, share what I was working on and call out when I needed help.
+I still remember the feedback I got in that first session.
+I needed to connect more with the team, share what I was working on, and call out when I needed help.

 > Getting up to speed with docker, Buildkite​
 > My input in communication is helping clarify discussions​
 > Slow starting careful but sometimes optimistic with estimations​
 > Ask more questions - don't try to solve everything myself​
 > Asking for help helps build the culture of asking for help

 But the feedback also came with reasons, why I should change how I was working and how this would benefit the team I was working with.